omarkhorshid/python-fir-filter-implementation/README.md

 ```

-To read the samples from the audio file, scipy.io module is used to read the samples and write the filtered samples into the output ".wav" file.
+scipy.io module is used to read the samples and write the filtered samples into the output ".wav" file.

 ## Conclusion